ykxvqze/bash_projects/README.md

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/linecutter.sh">linecutter.sh</a>: Insert line breaks in a text file at a limit of 72 characters but without breaking the last word.

+## Sysops utility functions

+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/sysutil.sh">sysutil.sh</a>: Utility functions set up for daily sysops.
+The script should be sourced (note: it is a growing script: more functions will be written and added with time ...).

 ## Android cleanup

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/android_cleanup.sh">android_cleanup.sh</a>: script to brute-force uninstall and/or replace extraneous android apps (i.e. bloatware) with open source apps and disallowing automatic reactivation.
 The list of packages to uninstall can be modified prior script execution.